michaelwp/lazygo/goJson/README.md

 ---

-Enjoy coding with **GoJsonStruct** – because working with JSON in Go should be effortless! 🚀
+Enjoy coding with **GoJson** – because working with JSON in Go should be effortless! 🚀